yrashk/yrashk.github.io/docs/blog/posts/omnigres_d3x.md

 ## How do I develop my web applications end-to-end?

-Without prescribing the single best approach (there probably isn't!), Omnigres offers a few components and approaches:
+Without prescribing a single best approach (there probably isn't!), Omnigres offers a few components and approaches:

 * HTML templates
 * REST/GraphQL integration
-* Over-the-wire components (similar to [Phoenix LiveVew](https://github.com/phoenixframework/phoenix_live_view)
+* Over-the-wire components (similar to [Phoenix LiveVew](https://github.com/phoenixframework/phoenix_live_view))
 * Integrated UI framework ([SQLPage](https://sql.ophir.dev/) is a source of inspiration)

 As with functions, all of these are developed in regular files so that the experience is